Manufacturing cosmic rays in the evolving dynamical states of galaxy clusters: summary

 \begin{itemize}

-\item Shocks are the most important parameter for CR emissions through DSA.
-We show that the percentage of shocked surface area in a cluster is crucial for CR emission efficiency.
+\item We show that the percentage of shocked surface area in a cluster is crucial for CR emission efficiency.
 In most of the clusters, Mach number in the range between $\mathcal{M}=2-5$ captures the most of the shocked area and is therefore the most effective generator of CRs.
-Since this is the Mach number range of internal or merger shocks, it can be inferred that merger events are the most efficient engines for CR acceleration from clusters, rather than the high Mach number accretion shocks.\\
+Since this is the Mach number range of internal or merger shocks, it can be inferred that merger events are the most effective engines for CR acceleration from clusters.
+But, the high Mach number ($\mathcal{M}>5$) merger and accretion shocks at cluster periphery are found to be important for deciding the brightest phase of CR injection i.e. emission peaks in the clusters.\\